abetaev/test/src/content/articles/authority.md

 >
 > \~ *from one of the most popular books*

-On the intersection of my ethics and morals of society there is a logic which, if being followed, produces the most valuable resource of all that exist in our world - the authority.
+On the intersection of my ethics and morals of society there is a logic which, if being followed, produces the most valuable resource of all that may exist in our world - the authority.